Resident Assistant Job Description

 - Encourage involvement of residents in activities.

-- Confront and document inappropriate behavior which violates the Student Code of Conduct and Housing and Residence Life Contract and Information Book.
+- Confront and document inappropriate behavior which violates the Student Code of Community Standards and Housing and Residence Life Contract and Information Book.

 - Mediate conflicts between residents.